rivtlib-dev/rivtlib.github.io/README.rst

 later. rivtlib works with both single file documents and extensive reports with hundreds of files.

+The rivt-doc User Manual is at https://www.rivt-doc.net/

 A **rivt** file is a Python file that begins with the import statement:

 *import rivtlib.rivtapi as rv*

-which provides four API functions.
-Each function takes a single, triple quoted string as an argument.
+that provides four API functions which take a single, triple quoted string as argument, and two write functions.

 ::